pareshgit06/fruit_project/README.md

 CRUD Operations: Full CRUD functionality for product management (adding, updating, and deleting fruit listings).

 Form Validation: Both GET and POST methods are used with proper validation for user inputs.

 Payment Integration: Seamless payment gateway integration for secure online transactions.

+Theme Implementation: A visually appealing theme has been implemented for a better user experience.
+This project showcases my understanding of Django fundamentals, including theme implementation, form handling, CRUD operations, and e-commerce workflows.